davidshq/miqa-vue/README.md

 4. A modified version of the [VTK.js Proxy Manager example](https://kitware.github.io/vtk-js/examples/ProxyManager.html) is now wired up to display the images that are loaded by ITK-wasm and converted by VTK.js.

 This means the basic code/setup for Vue/ITK is operational.

+## Next Steps
+The `miqa-vtk` branch was created to integrate the VTK code in the existing MIQA codebase into the new Vue 3.x codebase.
+This will be core rendering, not additional features like crosshairs.

+If this is completed successfully then I should be able to move on to implementing crosshairs.

 ## Customize configuration